zammad/zammad-admin-documentation/misc/object-conditions/basics.rst

 ^^^^^^^^^^

 Checks if a date is before or past (both absolute or relativ) a specific point in time or time period.
+Relative operators allow you to define a time period in seconds, minutes, hours, days, weeks, months or years.

 Available operators for matching: